-The organization will hold a ceremony at the Memorial Dec.
-9 at noon as part of its six-day journey to lay wreaths at Arlington National Cemetery.
+The organization will hold a ceremony at the Memorial Dec.12 at 12:30 p.m., as part of its six-day journey to lay wreaths at Arlington National Cemetery.

 About Wreaths Across America

-Wreaths Across America is a 501(c)(3) nonprofit organization founded to continue and expand the annual wreath-laying ceremony at Arlington National Cemetery, begun by Maine businessman Morrill Worcester in 1992.
-The organization’s mission — Remember, Honor, Teach — is carried out in part each year by coordinating wreath-laying ceremonies each December at Arlington, as well as at hundreds of Veterans’ cemeteries and other locations in all 50 states and beyond.
-For more information, to donate or to sign up to volunteer, please visit www.WreathsAcrossAmerica.org.
+Wreaths Across America is a 501(c)(3) nonprofit organization founded to continue and expand the annual wreath-laying ceremony at Arlington National Cemetery, begun by Maine businessman Morrill Worcester 27 years ago.
+The organization’s mission, Remember, Honor, Teach, is carried out in part each year by coordinating wreath-laying ceremonies each December at Arlington, as well as at thousands of veterans’ cemeteries and other locations in all 50 states and beyond.
+For more information, to sponsor wreaths or to sign up to volunteer, please visit www.WreathsAcrossAmerica.org.

 About New Jersey Vietnam Veterans’ Memorial Foundation

-The New Jersey Vietnam Veterans’ Memorial, dedicated May 7, 1995, strives to encourage and foster patriotism and provide for recognition of the sacrifices, courage and valor of the New Jersey Veterans of the Vietnam Era.
+The New Jersey Vietnam Veterans’ Memorial, dedicated May 7, 1995, recognizes the sacrifices, courage and valor of the New Jersey Veterans of the Vietnam Era.
 The Vietnam Era Museum & Educational Center, dedicated in September 1998, strives to encourage and foster a thorough understanding of the Vietnam era, including the political, historical, social, cultural and military aspects that affected the United States, especially New Jersey.
 For more information, visit www.njvvmf.org.